Chung Keng Quee: Chong Wen She Institute

-In March 1901, just months before he died, Chung, Keng Quee and several other members of the Hakka Associations in Penang established an Educational Institution called Chong Wen She (崇文社).
-The Educational Institution organised campaigns to encourage the Chinese in Penang to respect education.
+In March 1901, just months before he died, Chung and several other members of the Hakka Associations in Penang established an educational institution, Chong Wen She (崇文社).
+The institution organised campaigns to encourage the Chinese in Penang to respect education.
 The motto of the campaigns was "Jing Xi Zi Zhi" or to respect the words written on the paper.
-The Educational Institution established a free of charge private school for all the children irrespective of their dialects.
+The institution established a free of charge private school for all the children irrespective of their dialects.
 The school also enrolled the locally born Chinese children with the intention of giving them a classical education so that they would not forget about their roots.

-Support for temples
+Religion

 Tua Pek Kong Temples in Tanjung Tokong and King Street, Penang

-Chung, Keng Quee was a principal donor to the Haichu-yu (Sea Pearl) Tua Pek Kong Temple (1865 and 1868) in Tanjung Tokong, Penang.
-Chung Keng Quee's donation of 150 yuan for the restoration of the temple is inscribed in a stone set up on the occasion, dated 1865 or early 1866 and kept at the Tua Pek Kong Temple in King Street, Penang, which the Tanjung Tokong temple is connected to.
+Chung was a principal donor to the Haichu-yu (Sea Pearl) Tua Pek Kong Temple (1865 and 1868) in Tanjung Tokong, Penang.
+Chung's donation of 150 yuan for the restoration of the temple is inscribed in a stone set up on the occasion, dated 1865 or early 1866 and kept at the Tua Pek Kong Temple in King Street, Penang, which the Tanjung Tokong temple is connected to.
 The lowest amount recorded is two yuan and the highest is 250 yuan.
 His donation of 30 yuan is inscribed in a stone (1868) set up by board members of the King Street Tua Pek kong Temple to commemorate the gilding and varnishing of the temple.
 On the stone he is referred to as Chou T'ung, First Class Assistant Department Magistrate.
 Two other donors are called Kung-yuan, Senior Licentiate.

 Kwangtung and Teochew Cemeteries, Mount Erskine, Penang

-He was the primary benefactor of the Guangdong/Kwangtung and Tingchou/Teochew Cemeteries (1885 and 1901) and Kek Lok Si Temple (1906).
-At the Kwangtung and Tingchou Cemeteries (Kuang-tung chi T'ing-chou i-shan cemetery for Kuangtung and T'ing-chou Prefecture of Fukien is located in Mount Erskine Road) Chung Keng Quee's donation of 600 yuan towards the construction of a hall for funeral ceremonies is inscribed in a stone dated 1885.
+Chung was the primary benefactor of the Guangdong/Kwangtung and Tingchou/Teochew Cemeteries (1885 and 1901).
+At the Kwangtung and Tingchou Cemeteries (Kuang-tung chi T'ing-chou i-shan cemetery for Kuangtung and T'ing-chou Prefecture of Fukien is located in Mount Erskine Road) Chung's donation of 600 yuan towards the construction of a hall for funeral ceremonies is inscribed in a stone dated 1885.
 Donations ranged from 600 to 10 yuan.
-A donation of land to the cemetery by Chung Keng Quee and his daughter Kang Neoh (also spelt Keng-niang and Huang Jiang) is recorded in one of two similar stones.
-One of a set of three stone inscriptions dated 1901 records the 600 yuan donation of Chung Keng Quee (made during the period from 1898 to 1900) as well as the position of secretary held under the name of Hye Kee Chan (Hai-chi chan 海记栈), his company.
-Chung Keng Quee headed the list of over 250 donors most of whom donated amounts ranging from 100 to 5 yuan.
+A donation of land to the cemetery by Chung and his daughter Kang Neoh (also spelt Keng-niang and Huang Jiang) is recorded in one of two similar stones.
+One of a set of three stone inscriptions dated 1901 records the 600 yuan donation of Chung (made during the period from 1898 to 1900) as well as the position of secretary held under the name of Hye Kee Chan (Hai-chi chan 海记栈), his company.
+Chung headed the list of over 250 donors most of whom donated amounts ranging from 100 to 5 yuan.